Kazuma1112/vegetter/ReadMe.md

 - updated_at

 ## association
--has_one: review
+- has_one: review
--belongs_to: user
+- belongs_to: user
--belongs_to: vegetable
+- belongs_to: vegetable

 # favorites
 ## Table Tstracture